Mangalore International Airport: Runway

 The first runway (09/27), 1615 m long, was opened in 1951.
 It is a tabletop runway, with landing approaches presented with the extreme edges of a hillside.
 The edges of the hill drop into a valley from a height of about 90 m to 9 m) within a short distance of just 500 m on the east of the runway and from about 83 m to 25 m on the western side.
 The runway was not level, with the height varying from 90 m to 83 m from east to west.
 Landing on this short runway was considered difficult.

 Mangalore Airport was the first airport in Karnataka to have two runways and the first to have a runway made of concrete.
 The second runway (06/24), 2450 m long, was opened on 10 May 2006.
 A Jet Airways flight from Bangalore with 95 passengers on board was the first to land on this runway.
 The airport has acquired land to build a taxiway parallel to the new runway to reduce aircraft turnaround time.

 Union Minister of State for Civil Aviation Praful Patel announced on 15 May 2010 that a work order for extending the runway to 9000 ft would be issued soon.
 After the crash of Air India Express Flight 812, the minister reaffirmed on 30 May 2010 that the runway extension will take place and will take into account the spillover area required during an emergency.

-Safety improvements were implemented after the directorate General of Civil Aviation (DGCA) identified this as one of the 11 airports in India as unsafe.
+Safety improvements were implemented after the Directorate General of Civil Aviation (India) (DGCA) identified this as one of the 11 airports in India as unsafe.
 Addition of a runway end safety area, ensuring proper markings on the runway, and proper maintenance of the basic strip were among the improvements.